GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

   - The [project recipe](./recipes/project.md) can be used to create projects and resources within projects.

-- Benefit from per-GCP service best practices through use of the [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit).
+- Benefit from per-service best practices through use of the [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit).

   - Our recipes use Cloud Foundation Toolkit modules wherever they make sense.